Legal development

 • penalties (including administrative penalties) under the new consumer protection law direct enforcement regime, which will be covered by separate guidance.

-The CMA's approach to 'administrative penalties'
+The CMA's approach to "administrative penalties"

-Unlike the stepped approach, an in the round approach enables the CMA to assess "all the relevant circumstances" of the case, by determining the factors that it considers appropriate to the assessment and assessing those factors in the round (para 2.15 of the draft CMA4).
+Unlike the stepped approach, an in the round approach enables the CMA to assess "all the relevant circumstances" of the case, by determining the factors that it considers appropriate to the assessment and assessing those factors in the round (para 2.15 of CMA4).
+This in the round approach applies to all administrative penalties, including both investigative requirements and regulatory requirements.

 Relevant factors in the assessment

-The draft CMA4 explains the types of factors that the CMA will consider in its assessment, including:
+CMA4 explains the types of factors that the CMA will consider in its assessment, including:

 • the need for deterrence, taking into account the company's size, the administrative and financial resources available to it, and the need to ensure that a company does not profit from a breach.